fluttercommunity/backdrop/README.md

 [Backdrop](https://material.io/design/components/backdrop.html) implementation in flutter.

 This widget is in active development.
-Wait for the stable [v1.0](https://github.com/fluttercommunity/backdrop/milestone/1).
 ___Any contribution, idea, criticism or feedback is welcomed.___

 ## Quick links